willyvaessen/100DaysofCode/README.md

 Worked on the new responsive layout today, which ended up being a lot more work than expected.
 I'm happy with the result so far, but there's some more tweaking to do.

+## 3 September 2023

+Day 34.
+There won't be too much time to code today, so I decided to work on one of the freeCodeCamp certification projects today: a Tribute Page.
+Not only does that help me work towards the certification, it can also help me get my "About me" page set up.